 This bill introduces mandatory minimum sentences for specific fentanyl-related offenses, amending RSA 318-B:26, I(a).
-The new legal language specifies that possession of a fentanyl class drug in quantities of 20 grams or more will result in a minimum term of imprisonment of 3 years and 6 months, while possession of 50 grams or more will carry a minimum term of 7 years.
+The new legal language specifies that possession of a fentanyl class drug in quantities of 20 grams or more will result in a minimum imprisonment term of 3 years and 6 months, while possession of 50 grams or more will carry a minimum term of 7 years.
 Additionally, if a defendant cooperates with law enforcement leading to an arrest or conviction, they may be exempt from the mandatory minimum sentence.
-The bill also outlines conditions under which the court may defer or combine sentences, including considerations for age, mental capacity, and the nature of the offender's participation in the crime.
+The bill also outlines conditions under which the court may defer or combine sentences, including considerations for age, mental capacity, and the defendant's role in the offense.

 As Amended by the Senate: 318-B:26